Poikilos/DigitalMusicMC/readme.md

 3. Tag
 4. Rating

-Combining the data allows shuffling (or generating shuffled playlists) intelligently for huge collections: Playing all top-rated songs would be obtrusive, but using a generator string (see generate_playlist.py) such as `11211121113` you can space out the high-rated songs (on a scale of `0-3`).
-This makes the playlist good for long playback since it is both unobtrusive and breaks up the boredom.
-Adding in other metrics such as tags (such as "party") or category (such as "instrumental").
+Combining the data allows shuffling (or generating shuffled playlists) intelligently for huge collections.
+- Playing all top-rated songs would be obtrusive, but using a generator string (see generate_playlist.py) such as `11211121113` you can space out the high-rated songs (on a scale of `0-3`).
+  - This makes the playlist good for long playback since it is both unobtrusive and breaks up the boredom.
+- Adding in other metrics such as tags (such as "party") or category (such as "instrumental") adds multiple metrics, not merely multiple tags.
 Having both tags and categories as separate metrics enables better results.
+  - You don't need cloud AI to have a good selection.
+You can make your own decisions and this software can help you.

 ## Planned Features